keep-network/tbtc-website/src/pages/developers/tbtc-security-model.md

 2. A **signer group** forms and puts down **150% the value of 1 BTC in ETH** as collateral.
 3. The signer group generates a Bitcoin wallet using a [threshold ECDSA protocol](https://www.binance.vision/security/threshold-signatures-explained).
 4. The user sends 1 BTC to the Bitcoin wallet.
-5. The user generates an **SPV proof** of their deposit transaction, and sends it to the Ethereum chain.
+5. The user generates an [**SPV proof**](https://docs.keep.network/tbtc/#spv) of their deposit transaction, and sends it to the Ethereum chain.
 6. The user mints TBTC.

 Redeeming TBTC back into BTC is simply the same process in reverse:
 1. User burns TBTC and provides a receiving Bitcoin address to begin redemption.
 2. The **signer group** generates and publishes a signature for a Bitcoin transaction to send the Bitcoin to the user’s requested Bitcoin address.
 3. The user broadcasts this transaction and the generated signature to the Bitcoin network.

-TheI4.  signers generate an **SPV proof** of this transaction, publish it to the Ethereum chain, and receive their bonds back.
+The signers generate an **SPV proof** of this transaction, publish it to the Ethereum chain, and receive their bonds back.

 There are three systems at play in this operation: